bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter_3_Shadows_of_the_Last_war.md

 > The roof, doors, and upper floors have been reduced to cinders and rubble.
 > Light can be seen glowing from deep inside the building.

+- Inside the building are:
+  - 4x emerald claw soldier
+  - Kaela (military commander)
+  - Glass Dwarf Ghoul
+- The emerald claw are trying to decipher the map.
+  - The dwarf is carting rubble to the entry rooms.

+> The large 50-foot-wide chamber has been cleared of most of the rubble and glass you’ve seen throughout the rest of the village.
+> The floor emerges from the shattered glass, formed from red marble and decorated with an embossed design.
+> The large chamber contains a few enormous blocks of rough red stone.
+> This place was probably where the marble was shaped, polished, and prepared for shipping.
+> Large fireplaces occupy the center of the north, south, and west walls, each made of a different type of stone:
+>
+> - red stone for the north,
+> - white stone for the south, and
+> - black stone for the west fireplace.
+>   Six statues stand around the room, two to each side of one of the fireplaces:
+> - A dragon and a lion carved from red marble stand by the north,
+> - A wolf and a falcon carved from white marble stand by the south, and
+> - An armored knight and a griffon carved from black marble stand by the west.
+>   The floor of the chamber features a detailed map of central Khorvaire showing the nations of Aundair, Cyre, Karrnath, Thrane, and Breland.
+>   While cities, topographical features, and even major mines are shown in bas relief on the map, no text identifies the locations.

+- On the back of the statue's heads are the following carvings:
+  - Red Dragon: "Whitehearth, White Seal, NE 9."
+  - Red Lion: "Tallis, Black Seal, E 4."
+  - White Wolf: "Cabblen Hall, Red Seal, SW 15."
+  - White Falcon: "Blackhearth, Black Seal, SE 12."
+  - Black Knight: "Kronu Hall, White Seal, N 6."
+  - Black Griffon: "Redhearth, Red Seal, SE 7."
+- The message indicates the fireplace to start at, the direction and number of paces to walk in.
+- The only one that they care about now is Whitehearth:
+  - This map reveals that Whitehearth is in a mine approximately thirty miles beyond the gray-mist border of the Mournland, directly due east of the hamlet of Olkhaan.

+Area notes:

 - Light
   - Sunrods provide bright illumination within the refinery.
 - Sound